Methodology

 - Tax models now support Single, Married Filing Jointly, and Head of Household federal profiles.
 Credits, itemized deductions, dependents, and local taxes can materially change net outcomes.

-- Cost of living indices and HUD FMR reflect metro-level or rent-area benchmarks, masking neighborhood-specific premiums.
+- BEA RPP and HUD FMR reflect metro-level or rent-area benchmarks, masking neighborhood-specific premiums.